meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## Soil

 The soil is where many nutrients come from &#x2013; plants grow in it, cattle eats those plants, and you eat those cattle.
 It is known that the soil has a large effect on the nutritional value of a plant.
 Things to test in the soil at your local farm include iodine, magnesium, radioactive isotopes, and heavy metals.
 As a rule, if that plot of land has been overfarmed or heavily farmed in the past, it is going to be &ldquo;drained&rdquo; of nutrients.
 Prefer land that has been sustainably farmed or not farmed at all.
 Consult maps of where isotopes have landed from nuclear disasters and atomic weapons testing &#x2013; large swathes of your country may be unsuitable (something that is not spoken publicly because feeding the world is hard enough already).

-<a id="org5ac92b9"></a>

-## Insulin

-Insulin seems to be a hormone of many jobs &#x2026; and the only one that will lower blood sugar, a role into which it is press-ganged, but we get side effects because it&rsquo;s not really for that.

-Chronic high insulin levels

 <a id="org768bbe2"></a>